MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-credentials-in-url.md

 ## Description

-This SIT is designed to match the security information that's used as a token in URL to do client validation or identification (/azure/key-vault/quick-create-portal).
+This SIT is designed to match the security information that's used as a token in URL to do client validation or identification [user login process](/azure/key-vault/quick-create-portal).
 It uses several primary resources:

 - Patterns of User Login Credentials in URL.
 - Patterns of Password context in script.